nfergu/memalot/README.md

 Here are some things you can ask the MCP server to do:

-- "List Memalot leak reports"
+- "List memalot leak reports"
-- "List the most recent 10 Memalot leak reports from report directory /memalot_reports"
+- "List the most recent 10 memalot leak reports from report directory /var/memalot_reports"
-- "Analyse the most recent iteration of memalot report <report-id>" (where <report-id> is a valid report ID)
+- "Analyse the most recent iteration of memalot report \<report-id\>"
-- "Analyse the most recent iteration of memalot report <report-id>.
+- "Analyse the most recent iteration of memalot report \<report-id\>.
 Filter to include MyObject objects only."
-- "Fix the memory leak in memalot report <report-id>"
+- "Fix the memory leak in memalot report \<report-id\>"
-- "Analyze the referrer graph for objects of type MyObject for memalot report <report-id>"
+- "Analyze the referrer graph for objects of type MyObject for memalot report \<report-id\>"
-- "Create a diagram of the references to leaking objects in memalot report <report-id>"
+- "Create a diagram of the references to leaking objects in memalot report \<report-id\>"
-- "Create a comprehensive HTML report for memalot report <report-id>"
+- "Create a comprehensive HTML report for memalot report \<report-id\>"

 ## Tips for Using the MCP Server